 After the June 20th announcement by SCAF, the Algerian scenario spread like wildfire across Twitter, the blogosphere, and much of the mainstream news.
 This apocalyptic vision was also shared by veteran journalists, such as Robert Fisk.
 Middle East Journal Editor Michael Collins Dunn was one of the few commentators to argue against the Algerian hypothesis.

 The hysteria continued to spread despite the Muslim Brotherhood’s clear denials that an Algerian civil war scenario would unfold in Egypt.
 Even after Morsi was declared president these concerns continued.
-President Morsi’s decision to reinstate Parliament on July 8, 2012, against the wishes of SCAF, prompted generals to call an emergency meeting and revived predictions of the Algerian scenario in the media.
+President Morsi’s on July 8, 2012, against the wishes of SCAF, prompted generals to call an emergency meeting and revived predictions of the Algerian scenario in the media.

 Egypt is on the brink, but of what—precisely—remains to be seen.